Controlled Lagrangians and Stabilization of Euler--Poincar\'e Mechanical Systems with Broken Symmetry II: Potential

 The paper proceeds as follows: We first give a brief survey of semidirect product Lie groups in Section~\ref{sec:semidirect_product} in order to make the paper self-contained as well as to set the notation straight, because notations involving various representations used in the semidirect product theory can be quite confusing.

 In Section~\ref{sec:mechanical_systems}, we build on Section~\ref{sec:semidirect_product} to formulate the basic equations of mechanical systems on semidirect product Lie groups with broken symmetry---the Euler--Poincar\'e equation with advected parameters.
-As examples, we work out the examples shown in Fig.~\ref{fig:motivating_examples}.
+We then work out the examples shown in Fig.~\ref{fig:motivating_examples} to illustrate the ideas.
 We also show how to track additional advected parameters.
 This idea is important in stabilizing an equilibrium that is characterized by additional variables than the original variables of the system.

 In Section~\ref{sec:potential_shaping}, we consider controlled Euler--Poincar\'e equation with advected parameters with potential shaping, and derive matching conditions as well as the resulting control laws.
 Particularly, we consider the following two settings: \begin{enumerate}[(i)] \item The controlled system becomes a simpler system with \textit{less} advected parameters.
 This boils down to considering a subrepresentation of the original representation used to describe the original advected parameters.